-Phones and electronic devices may ONLY be used in class when appropriate for school purposes as directed by the classroom teacher.
+Devices may ONLY be used in class when appropriate for school purposes as directed by the classroom teacher.

 Students will abide by the Anchorage School District Internet Guidelines, the Student Internet User Agreement Form, and the Internet and Electronic Communication Guidelines.